opentensor/developer-docs/docs/bittensor-rel-notes.md

 - Nonce implementation is enhanced against replay attack vulnerability.
 Previously nonces were converted to monotonic numbers.
 In the fixed version a nonce is converted to timestamp and while verifying it a check is made for the version number.
 - Terminal display of subnet hyperparameters is enhanced to human-readable format.

-### Deprecated

-Starting with 7.2.0, usage of the `nest_asyncio` package is deprecated.
-If you use `nest_asyncio` then make sure to explicitly add it to your project dependencies.
-In the next major release, the `nest_asyncio` will be removed from the `bittensor` package.

 ### General

 Several enhancements such as dependency cleanups and better end-to-end tests are made to the code.